Brikl/strapi-examples/strapi-mongo/README.md

 ```

 ### Test Steps
  - Login
-    - Create a page inside "Pages" Collection types
+ - Create a page inside `Pages` Collection types
-    - Add Dynamic component sider with code/ result types.
+ - Add Dynamic component `sider` with code/ result types.
  - Fill in some random values

 ### Add Page to Single type
  - Go to API documentation in Single types
-    - Under "Sections" repetable component add page you have create in "Test Steps"
+ - Under `Sections`(repeatable component) add a page you have created in "Test Steps"

 ##### Go to URL http://localhost:1337/api-documentation